 When my family moved to the area in the mid-1990s the landscape was naturally different.
 A used car lot was once on the west side of Broad Street, while a Kentucky Fried Chicken and a Budget Video occupied the northeast corner.
 For as long as I have lived in the area, The Way of the Cross Church has been the only constant place in operation.

 Today, you might spot a pair of Mormons leaving their headquarters.
 Sid Booker’s Shrimp Corner is usually busy serving its famous baskets of fried seafood.
 During the weekday parents drop off and pick up their children at Cooke Elementary.
 On Sundays, the Cambodian Evangelical Church opens its doors and parishioners gather.
 Sometimes they have a small cook-out and I enjoy those moments for the delicious, lingering smells.
-It’s a mostly sleepy block of North Philadelphia, so when something changes everyone notices, like an ambitious plan to open a music venue in the old movie theater at 4732 N. Broad Street.
+It’s a mostly sleepy block of North Philadelphia, so when something changes everyone notices, like a hopeful plan to open a music venue in the old movie theater at 4732 N. Broad Street.

 Logan’s Lost Movie Palace